Mental Health Telehealth Consultations

 Bulk billing and Medicare rebate available

-If you are suffering from anxiety, depression, or other mental health concerns, speak to one of our supportive online doctors for a mental health consultation and care plan.
+If you are suffering from anxiety, depression, or other mental health concerns, speak to one of our supportive online doctors or psychologists for a mental health consultation and care plan.

 Online Mental Health Consultations

-We provide personalised telehealth consultations and helpful strategies to support you with your mental health concerns.
+We provide personalised GP and Psychology telehealth consultations to support you with your mental health concerns.

 We understand that everyone is different, so we tailor our approach to your individual needs.
-We offer a range of effective options, including medications, and referrals to other mental health specialists to support your healing.
+We offer a range of effective options, including medications, psychology consultations and referrals to specialists to support your healing.

 Our qualified GP's can provide online Mental Health Care Plans, helping you access psychology counselling services.

-Access to mental health care has never been easier.
-Speak to one of our online doctors today from the comfort and privacy of home via telehealth for a Mental Health Care Plan, Medicare rebates and bulk billing available to eligible patients.
+Speak to one of our online doctors today from the comfort and privacy of home via telehealth for a Mental Health Care Plan, Get up to 10 sessions per year with a psychologist with Medicare Rebates.

 Mental health condition we treat